ondat/documentation/docs/install/airgapped-clusters.md

 ## Prerequisites

-> ⚠️ Make sure you have met the minimum resource requirements for Ondat to successfully run.
+> ⚠️ Make sure you have met the minimum resource requirements for Ondat so your set up would be successful.
 Review the main [Ondat prerequisites](/docs/prerequisites/) page for more information.

 > ⚠️ Make sure the following CLI utility is installed on your local machine and is available in your `$PATH`: